Balqeesqasem/learning-journal/read1.md

 1. we have to make a repo.

-3. Cloning : we can do this in this command [ git clone my URL]
+2. Cloning : we can do this in this command [ git clone my URL].

+3. Check File Status : we can check by using this command [ git status ].

+4. Tracking and Staging a New File :

+* add single file : git add filename

+* add all files : git add *

+5. Committ : after changing i have to commit them .

+using :

+* git commit -m “made change x,y,z” ( to Committing a File)

+* git commit -a ( to Committing All Changes )

+6. Pushing Changes : thats to push changes to GitHub which is a remote repositories by using this command ( git push origin master ).

+### Balqees Qasem
+##### Computer Engineer